Undergraduate Course: Statistical Methodology (MATH10095)

 On completion of this course, the student will be able to:

-- apply likelihood-based methods to derive estimates, confidence intervals and conduct hypothesis tests.
+- Apply likelihood-based methods to derive estimates and confidence intervals, and conduct hypothesis tests

 |Graduate Attributes and Skills